zonemaster/zonemaster/docs/internal/templates/specifications/tests/TestCaseIdentifierSpecification.md

 * Syntax
 * Zone

-The test level name is not case sensitive.
+The module name is not case sensitive, but camel case, as defined above, should be prefered.

-The test case identifier in the test case specification (both in the main headline and in the "Test case identifier" section) uses the test level name in all uppercase and has the format: `{Test Level name} + {Index}`
+The test case identifier in the test case specification (both in the main headline and in the "Test case identifier" section) uses the module name, as defined above, and has the format: `{Module name} + {Index}`

-When referencing to a test case the test level name may be used in other letter case than all uppercase.
+When referencing to a test case the module name may be used in other letter case, but for readability, camel case sould be prefered.

 The `{Index}` is a two-digit suffix 01-99, and should be selected so that the test case identifier is unique.
 Normally the first free index is selected.

 Example of test case identifiers:

-* ADDRESS03
+* Address03
-* BASIC04
+* Basic04
 * DNSSEC15
-* ZONE06
+* Zone06

-One exceptional test case identifier is `BASIC00`, in which the index suffix is out of range of the stated range above.
+One exceptional test case identifier is `Basic00`, in which the index suffix is out of range of the stated range above.
 That test case is planned to be removed.